harjoitukset/introduction-to-github/.github/steps/3-open-a-pull-request.md

 ## Step 3: Open a pull request

-_Nice work making that commit! :sparkles:_
+_Nice work making that commit and pushing it! :sparkles:_

 Now that you have made a change to the project and created a commit, it’s time to share your proposed change through a pull request!